zhenghuazx/toxic-comment/README.md

 ### Models (included)
 Refer to [here](https://github.com/zhenghuazx/toxic-comment/blob/master/lib/models.py) for code.

 I trained 35 models with 5-fold cv for RNN/RCNN/Capsule and 10-fold cv for CNN.
 Because of limitation in submission I only evaluates some of them with LB, the final submission blends all 35 models and some kernels on Kaggle.
+They together push me to top 3%.

 | Model Description | Embedding   |  Preprocessing                       |   k-folds  | LB scores     |
 | ------------- |:---------------:| :-----------------------------------:|:-----------------:|--------------:|